Privacy amplification and decoupling without smoothing: Introduction

 The proof of the result is based on norm interpolation methods reminiscent of the Riesz-Thorin theorem.
 Specifically, we interpolate between the $\alpha=2$ case, which we know how to deal with using previously known bounds, and the $\alpha=1$ case, where a trivial bound is sufficient for our purposes.

 The rest of this paper is structured as follows.
-In Section~\ref{sec:prelims}, we present the notation we use as well as the necessary background on entropic quantities and norm interpolation, and give a definition of the class of randomizing families of channels to which our theorem applies.
+In the next subsection, we give an overview of the state of the art and related results.
+Then, in Section~\ref{sec:prelims}, we present the notation we use as well as the necessary background on entropic quantities and norm interpolation, and give a definition of the class of randomizing families of channels to which our theorem applies.
 In Section~\ref{sec:main}, we prove the main result (i.e. Equation~\eqref{eqn:main-intro}), and Section~\ref{sec:entropy-accumulation} contains a sample application which shows what happens when we combine this result with the entropy accumulation theorem.
 Finally, Section~\ref{sec:discussion} concludes with a discussion of the result and of open questions.